-Once you are comfortable with the fact that you can and should eat fat after gall bladder surgery and that it is wise to do so in order to provide your liver with the raw materials necessary for bile production, the next step is to “train” your liver to produce the bile you need at the proper times to digest the fats you eat with your meals.
+Once you are comfortable with the fact that you can and should eat fat after gallbladder surgery and that it is wise to do so in order to provide your liver with the raw materials necessary for bile production, the next step is to “train” your liver to produce the bile.
+This way, you will have the digestive juices you need at the proper time to digest the fats you eat with your meals.

 Eating at regular intervals that your body can adjust to can go a long way toward this goal.

-If a regular routine for consuming your fats does not prove helpful after a period of time or you are temporarily off schedule for whatever reason, use of herbal bitters can be used in conjunction.
+If a regular routine for consuming your fats does not prove helpful after a period of time or you are temporarily off schedule for whatever reason, use of traditional bitters or quality digestive enzymes can be used in conjunction.

-Traditional Asian cultures have long valued bitters not only for their digestive benefit but also for their cleansing properties which promote increased strength and healing.
+Traditional Asian cultures have long valued bitters for their digestive benefit.
+They also use them for their cleansing properties which promote increased strength and healing.

-Supplements should be a last resort, however, as it is always best to encourage the body to do its job unassisted if at all possible.
+Supplements should be a last resort, however.
+It is always best to encourage the body to do its job unassisted if at all possible.

-The important thing to keep in mind is that your need for healthy, unprocessed fats does not change after gall bladder surgery.
-You still need these fats for optimal health and so finding a way to consume them comfortably is of paramount importance.
+The important thing to keep in mind is that the need for healthy, unprocessed fats does not change after gallbladder surgery.
+You still need these fats for optimal health.
+Therefore, finding a way to consume them comfortably is of paramount importance.

-Keep in mind the research of Dr. Weston A. Price – it is the sacred foods which were all fatty and of animal origin that were prized by Traditional Societies.
+Keep in mind the research of Dr. Weston A. Price.
+The most revered foods in ancestral cultures were all fatty and of animal origin.
 These foods contained large amounts of Vitamins A, D, and K2 which were responsible for their strong, sturdy babies and children, resistance to chronic and infectious disease, easy fertility, and vitality into advanced age.

 These fat-soluble activators supercharge mineral absorption into the tissues.
 Thus, eating lowfat is a recipe for disaster!
 It will likely contribute to a mineral starved state and other deficiencies and health challenges over time.